Suddenlink Communications: History

 After Suddenlink completed its acquisition of the cable system from Charter, it focused on upgrading its existing infrastructure that was deemed "under-served" by previous owners.
-Suddenlink completed a $600 million debt offering on November 5, 2009 which allowed the company to make significant upgrades.
+Suddenlink completed a $600 million debt offering on November 5, 2009, which allowed the company to make significant upgrades.
 The result of the upgrades allowed the company to expand its HD services and increase the number of HDTV channels while its broadband infrastructure was upgraded to DOCSIS 3.0 technology allowing for faster broadband speeds across its footprint.
 In July 2013 Suddenlink was the first major cable provider that all technicians and installers with the company for 90 days or more had obtained at least one professional certifications from Society of Cable Telecommunications Engineers.
 During the same month Suddenlink and TiVo announced that Suddenlink would distribute co-branded TiVo set top boxes to its subscriber base which allows the company to provide whole home DVR services and out of home streaming of recorded content.
 Four years after its last acquisition Suddenlink gained 8,000 subscribers it acquired from Windjammer Communications on August 1, 2010.
-On April 1, 2011 Suddenlink closed its acquisition of NPG Cable from the News-Press & Gazette Company.
+On April 1, 2011, Suddenlink closed its acquisition of NPG Cable from the News-Press & Gazette Company.
 Suddenlink would go on to complete two more acquisitions in 2014 the first was Northand Communications that closed on January 2 and New Wave Communications that closed on October 1.
-Actor Colin Price was selected and filmed over 100 commercials appearing as their spokesman from 2013-2016.